National Medical Lab Professionals Recognition Week 2022: An Expert's Advocacy Guide

 Addressing the Medical Lab Professional Shortages

-Many MLS programs are getting creative in order to compensate for the lack of availability of clinical rotation opportunities.
+Many MLS programs had to get creative in order to compensate for the lack of availability of clinical rotation opportunities at the start of the pandemic.

 The University of Minnesota’s medical laboratory science program, for example, reduced the time MLS students spend on clinicals from 22 weeks to 12 weeks—and may reduce clinicals even further, to eight weeks.